saumishr/LDAViz/README.md

 # LDAViz
 1.Install R.

-2.Install the following packages: readr, tm, SnowballC, Matrix, lda, LDAvis, servr (You can Run R Studio and Install a package by running the command install.packages(“<package_name>”)
+2.Install the following packages: readr, tm, SnowballC, Matrix, lda, LDAvis, servr (You can Run R Studio and Install a package by running the command: install.packages(“<package_name>”)

 3. Dataset has forum posts related to 20 different news groups: alt.atheism,